Pylons/pyramid/docs/narr/hooks.rst

            transaction.commit()
    request.add_finished_callback(commit_callback)

-Finished callbacks are called in the order they're added ( first- to most-recently- added).
+Finished callbacks are called in the order they're added (first-to-most-recently-added).
 Finished callbacks (unlike a :term:`response callback`) are *always* called, even if an exception happens in application code that prevents a response from being generated.

 The set of finished callbacks associated with a request are called *very late* in the processing of that request; they are essentially the very last